Min Bahadur Bham

 Min Bahadur Bham is a Nepalese film director.
 He has won various awards including the National Film Award for Best Writer, the Norwegian Sorfond Award at the Cannes Film Festival, and the Fedeora Award at the Venice Film Festival.

 In 2015, The Black Hen was selected as the Nepalese entry for the Best Foreign Language Film at the 89th Academy Awards but it was not nominated.

 Bham was born in Mugu District, Karnali Province, Nepal.

+Bham is also active in Nepali politics and he is affiliated to Nepali Congress.